Secure Your Users' Identity

 - PHONE: Page through the tour to learn how Salesforce Authenticator works.

-- PHONE: Enter Sia’s (your) mobile number to create a backup of her accounts.
+- PHONE: Enter Sia’s (your) mobile number to create a backup of the accounts that are connected to Salesforce Authenticator.
 Then tap the notification when prompted to complete the verification.
 You can skip creating a passcode for now.
 (Later on, Sia can create a passcode if she wants to set up a backup to restore her accounts.)

 - DESKTOP: Enter the phrase in the Two-Word Phrase field.

-- PHONE: Salesforce Authenticator shows you details about the user you’re connecting: Sia’s username and the name of the service provider—in this case, Salesforce.
+- PHONE: Salesforce Authenticator shows details about Sia’s account: her username and the name of the service provider—in this case, Salesforce.

-- DESKTOP: Sia’s in!
+- DESKTOP: Sia is logged in to her Salesforce account!
 She can go about her business.

-Now, whenever someone logs in to Sia’s user, she gets a notification on her phone.
-She opens the app and checks the activity details.
-If everything looks right, she just taps Approve on her phone.
-If she doesn’t recognize the activity, she taps Deny to block it.
+Now, whenever Sia logs in to her Salesforce account, she gets a notification on her phone.
+She opens Salesforce Authenticator and checks the activity details.
+If everything looks right, she taps Approve and finishes logging in.

 Let's take a closer look at the data Salesforce Authenticator keeps track of.